pulumi/docs/content/blog/supercharging-our-github-action-with-the-pulumi-automation-api/index.md

 ---

-**Guest Article:** [Simen A. W. Olsen](https://github.com/cobraz) is a Software Architect and Manager at [Bjerk](https://bjerk.io), a software development agency based in Oslo, Norway, joins Paul Stack to talk about the new GitHub Action powered by the Pulumi Automation API.
+**Guest Article:** [Simen A. W. Olsen](https://github.com/cobraz) is a Software Architect and Manager at [Bjerk](https://bjerk.io), a software development agency based in Oslo, Norway.
+He joins Paul Stack to talk about the new GitHub Action powered by the Pulumi Automation API.

 In this article, we'll take a look at how our [GitHub Action](https://github.com/pulumi/actions) has been re-architected